-The Vietnam Veterans Memorial serves as a testament to the sacrifice of American military personnel during one of this nation's least popular wars.
-The memorial consists of three distinct sections.
-The Memorial Wall, the Three Servicemen statue and flagpole and the Women in Service to the Vietnam War statue.
+The Vietnam Veterans Memorial serves as a testament to the sacrifice of American military personnel during one of this nation's most controversial wars.
+The memorial consists of four distinct parts: The Memorial Wall, the Three Servicemen statue and flagpole, the Women in Service to the Vietnam War statue, and the In Memory plaque.
 The purpose of this memorial is to separate the issue of the sacrifices of the veterans from the U.S. policy in the war, thereby creating a venue for reconciliation.

 The Vietnam Veterans Memorial museum collection is composed of offerings that have been left by people who visit the memorial and want to pay tribute to the names listed there.
 This unique collection of tributes contains objects of all shapes and sizes, from a 4th Infantry Division lapel pin to a 1960’s-era motorcycle.
 The items are grouped into six major categories: